vedangj044/blog/content/crd-xray.md

 4. All pods — this list gets passed to an LLM to figure out which pod might be the controller for a given CRD
 5. Logs from the identified controller pod (fetched every hour for now)

 I store metadata like CRD schemas, controller names, and resource names in a **SQLite** database.
-For everything else — logs, manifests, etc. — I use **Qdrant** as a vector database.
+For everything else like logs, manifests, etc. I use **Qdrant** as a vector database.

 ### Why [Kopf](https://kopf.readthedocs.io/en/stable/)?

 Choosing Kopf was an architectural decision.
 I wanted this controller to live *inside* the cluster.
 That way, it can continuously monitor and collect data without relying on external scripts or cron jobs.
-In the future, the idea is that you could just `helm install` this tool, and boom — your AI agent is up and running.
+In the future, the idea is that you could just `helm install` this tool, and boom your AI agent is up and running.

 ## Step 2: The [LangGraph](https://langchain-ai.github.io/langgraph/) Agent